Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: From a Lie algebra to a Lie group

 such that $\ker(T)$ is a discrete subgroup with $h_1, \ldots, h_k$ distinct elements, and

 \end{itemize} Any Lie group that is not simply connected admits a universal covering group.
 The universal covering group of a Lie group is itself a Lie group and is unique up to isomorphism.
 Given a Lie algebra, there exists a unique simply connected Lie group whose Lie algebra is generated by it.
-Other Lie groups sharing the same Lie algebra can be obtained via the exponential map, but they are not necessarily simply connected.
 To summarize, the process of constructing Lie groups from a given Lie algebra proceeds as follows: \begin{itemize} \item [a.]
 Apply the exponential map to the generators of the Lie algebra $L$, yielding a simply connected Lie group $\overline{G}$:

 \item [b.]
 Construct group homomorphisms $T_i : \overline{G} \rightarrow G_i$ such that $\ker(T_i)$ is a discrete normal subgroup of $\overline{G}$; \item [c.]
 Define the quotient group

 which is a Lie group with the same Lie algebra as $\overline{G}$. \end{itemize} In this way, we identify all possible Lie groups sharing a given Lie algebra.
 Among these, the simply connected one is unique (up to isomorphism).
 All such groups share the same universal covering group.
 We now prove point (c). \begin{itemize} \item {Normal subgroup.} Let $f : \overline{G} \rightarrow G$ be a group homomorphism.
 The kernel of $f$, denoted $\ker(f)$, is the set of elements in $\overline{G}$ that are mapped to the identity element $e \in G$.
 That is,